The Journey of Ibn Fattouma: Theme

 Throughout his ensuing journey, Ibn Fattouma undergoes many struggles both on an existential and intellectual level as he attempts to determine the meaning of life in relation to who he is.
 Themes present in Journey of Ibn Fattouma revolve around how to correctly organize a society and his personal existential struggles.
 The main character in the allegory, Qindil, travels to many lands to try to discover a perfect land and when he cannot find one, readers are left to realize whether a perfect society really exists and what a society should be based on.
 Qindil attempts to determine the meaning of life in relation to who he is.
 The story relies heavily on self-interpretation creating a path to discovery for Qindil and the reader leaving everyone to question what the real journey was.

 Translations

 The Journey of Ibn Fattouma was first published in Arabic in 1983, as رحلة إبن فطوم. and has since been translated in German, Italian, and English.
 The English translation was done by Denys Johnson-Davies.

+In 2022, the book was translated into Pashto by veteran Pashto writer, Hamayun Masoud, from Swat, Khyber Pakhtunkhwa.
+It was published by 'Dust On Book', Peshawar.